dinhngocdung/easyengine-docker/README.md

 ## How to Use

-Once inside the container (`ee-container`), you can use EasyEngine commands as usual.
+Once inside the container (`easyengine`), you can use EasyEngine commands as usual.

 Example Commands: